keShraa/react-giphy-search/README.md

 - work with `.js` or `.jsx` files
 - main `application.scss` stylesheet is imported in `index.js` as a module to enjoy hot reloading

+## Deployment

+Find the online example on [Giphy search app](https://keshraa.github.io/react-giphy-search/ "This is my first React app")

 ## Scripts

 To start the local Webpack Dev Server (usually on port `8080`):